Tuesday, December 30, 2008

 Shawnee Chief Tecumsah died 1813 at the Battle of Thames

-mother: Elizabeth Beaver (1785-1850)
+mother: Elizabeth Beavin (1785-1850)

 Belle's grandfather:

-John M. Luckett, Sr.
+John Henry Luckett, Sr.

-married: Elizabeth Beaver
+married: Elizabeth Beavin (from Virginia)

 father: Thomas Luckett (1720-1797, Maryland)